tommykangdra/BlueBike-Daily-Ridership-Forecast/README.md

-# BlueBike Daily Ridership Prediction
+# BlueBike Daily Ridership Forecast
 > "By failing to prepare, you are preparing to fail"
 > by Benjamin Franklin